tunguyen-ct/tunguyen-sharing/README.md

 Read more: [adding a changeset](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md)

-5. Committing your changeset and creating a PR to `main` branch.
+5. Committing your changeset and creating a PR to `main` branch of this repository.

 6. Done.